vitalclick/abidakun/content/tags/next-js.md

 ---
 layout: Blog
-title: Full-Stack JDK
+title: Next.js
 seo:
-  title: Full-Stack JavaScript Development Articles
+  title: Next.js Articles
-  description: Full-Stack JavaScript Development articles includes frameworks like Next.js, Node.js, React, Angular, or Vue.js
+  description: Next.js is a React framework that provides a number of features that make it well-suited for building fast, scalable web applications
 collection:
   path: /blog
   recordsPerPage: 9